Print Fellowship Program

-To apply, please submit in one PDF document a CV, up to ten images of work, and an artist statement describing your interests, how the fellowship might further your artistic goals, and how you plan to use CPAC’s studios.
+To Apply: please submit in one PDF document a CV, up to ten images of work, and an artist statement describing your interests, how the fellowship might further your artistic goals, and how you plan to use CPAC’s studios.

-Applications can be emailed to email@example.com with Print Fellowship in the subject line.
+Email application to email@example.com with Print Fellowship in the subject line.

 2019 Fall Session - August 15, 2019, 11:59PM.